KU School of Medicine-Wichita

 Wichita, KS 67214

 The university maintains parking facilities to meet the needs of faculty, staff, residents and students, as well as patients and visitors.
 Parking on campus is solely at the risk of the owner/operator.
 The university assumes no responsibility for the security of vehicles or their contents while on campus.

-Parking privileges at the KU School of Medicine-Wichita are determined on a first come, first served basis.
+Parking privileges at KU School of Medicine-Wichita are determined on a first come, first served basis.
 The parking committee reserves the right to alter and/or revoke permit assignments as the needs of individuals or the university community changes.
-Falsification of any information for the purpose of obtaining a parking permit or repeated violations of the Parking Regulations may result in the forfeiture of all parking permits and fees.
-A parking permit does not guarantee any specific parking space at any time or the availability of a parking space.
+Falsification of any information for the purpose of obtaining a parking permit or repeated violations of the parking regulations may result in the forfeiture of all parking permits and fees.
+A parking permit does not guarantee any specific parking space at any time or the availability of a parking space

 Kansas City campus: If a person holds a Wichita parking permit and visits the Kansas City campus less than once per month, they may register for a KUMC courtesy parking permit and park in the yellow zones.